How to Renew Idaho Medicaid

 - Updated household information if the composition of your household changed

-If Idaho Medicaid coverage is terminated
+If Idaho Medicaid coverage is terminated or denied

 If DHW terminates your Medicaid coverage and you believe you remain eligible, you have the right to request a fair hearing.
 Request a hearing within 30 days of the termination notice.
 If you request a hearing before the coverage end date, Idaho may continue your coverage while the appeal is pending.